Law on Artificial Intelligence 2025, No. 134/2025/QH15

 LAW

-Pursuant to the Constitution of the Socialist Republic of Vietnam, which was amended and supplemented under Resolution No. 203/2025/QH15;
+Pursuant to the Constitution of the Socialist Republic of Vietnam, which has a number of articles amended and supplemented under Resolution No. 203/2025/QH15;

-The National Assembly hereby promulgates the Law on Artificial Intelligence.
+The National Assembly promulgates the Law on Artificial Intelligence.

 Chapter I